midudev/esland-web/README.md

 ![home page of dev.twitch.tv](resourses/consola.png)

 When you're in the console page.
-You create a new app in the **'apps'** section and press the button that say's 'regist your app'
+You create a new app in the **'apps'** section and press the button that say's 'register your app'

 ![create your twitch app](resourses/crear-aplicacion.png)

-Then you'll need to regist your app.
+Then you'll need to register your app.
 Fill the fields as teh follow example and click the **'create'** button.

 ![fill the fields](resourses/campos.png)